aleph2c/miros/doc/reading_diagrams.rst

 Understand what a Statechart is from a Metaphor
 -----------------------------------------------
-If you don't know what a statechart is, think of it as a way to make a board game that maps to your engineering problem.
+If you don't know what a statechart is, think of it as a kind of board game.

-The board game has a board with a picture on it.
-It has some marbles that you can place, or roll around the board in accordance to the game's rulebook.
-And the board game has some players that take turns playing.
-This game is a little strange in that it only has one common game piece that all of the players can indirectly control by playing their marbles.
-The common game piece is used to determine where a marble starts to roll from, but we will get into these details later.
+The board game has a board with a picture on it, some marbles that the players can place, and or roll around the board in accordance to the game's rulebook.
+This game has two common game pieces that are used to move around the board;
+they respond to how the marbles are played.
+If one player moves the game pieces on their turn, the next player will start their turn at this new position.

 As the board game designer, you would have control over the drawing on the board and you would design some of the marbles that are used by the players, but you wouldn't control the rulebook or the players specific behavior, what fun would that be?
-Though you could choose who gets to play the game.
+But, you could choose who gets to play the game.

 The players of your game could be people, touching an external user interface.
 At the moment they press a key, an electrical signal would be sent into your